learn-co-curriculum/dsc-introduction-to-neural-networks-lab/README.md

 ## Math recap

-Now we can go ahead and build our own basic logistic regression-based neural network to disctinguish images with Santa from images without Santa.
-You've seen in the lecture that logistic regression can actually be represented a a very simple neural network.
+Now we can go ahead and build our own basic logistic regression-based neural network to distinguish images with Santa from images without Santa.
+You've seen in the lecture that logistic regression can actually be represented a very simple neural network.

 Remember that we defined that, for each $x^{(i)}$: